microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-patch-tabs.md

 ## Response

-If successful, this method returns a `200 OK` response code.
+If successful, this method returns a `200 OK` response code and the updated **teamsTab** resource in the response body.

 ## Examples
 ### Example 1: Update the name of a tab in a chat